Vonage-Community/reference-client_sdk-ios-android-js-node-deno-usecases/docs/whatsapp-integration.md

 ## Conclusion

 Congratulations!
-You have successfully created a WhatsApp Business account and linked it to your Facebook app.
+You have successfully created a WhatsApp Business account and linked it to your Vonage application.
 This enables you to leverage the WhatsApp Business API and integrate WhatsApp messaging into your app or business workflows.

 By following these instructions, you can streamline your communication with customers and take advantage of the powerful features offered by WhatsApp Business.